 Fighting COVID-19 is not an exception.

 Millions of Americans have safely received the COVID-19 vaccine since it became accessible in December 2020.
-The safety and monitoring of vaccines are continually under review.
+Vaccines are continuously monitored to make sure they remain safe and effective.

 The vaccines teach your immune system how to recognize and fight the virus that causes COVID-19.
 The vaccines never enter where your DNA is stored.
 Therefore, they do not change or interact with your DNA in any way.

 The vaccines do not contain the live virus that causes COVID-19.
 So, they cannot make you sick with it.
-If you experience pain in the injection area, body aches, headaches, or fever lasting for a day or two, these are typical symptoms, signs that your body is building protection against the virus.
+If you experience pain in the injection area, body aches, headaches, or fever lasting for a day or two, know that these are common symptoms, and are signs that your body is building protection against the virus.

-Whether you have already had COVID-19 or not, getting vaccinated provides greater protection to those around you since they help reduce the spread of the virus.
-Because no vaccine is 100% effective at preventing illnesses, some fully vaccinated people can still get sick or need to be hospitalized.
+Whether you have already had COVID-19 or not, getting vaccinated provides greater protection to you and those around you since they help reduce the spread of the virus.
+Because no vaccine is 100% effective at preventing illnesses, some fully vaccinated people can still get COVID-19.
+The COVID-19 vaccine is still the best available tool prevent you from developing long-term effects from the virus, also known as long COVID, and help reduce your risk of being hospitalized.

 The Takeaways

-- Getting vaccinated is the best way to protect yourself and those you love.
-While you might experience symptoms, the effects of the virus are much worse.
+Getting vaccinated is the best way to protect yourself and those you love.
+While you might experience common symptoms, the effects of the virus are much worse.

 Expecting a baby might be one of the most joyful times in your life.
-You want to prepare and do your very best to provide, care for, and protect your baby.
+You want to prepare and do your very best to provide, care for, and protect yourself and your baby.

 -